nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __/usr/bin/kodi-standalone__<br>

 The startup script always runs on boot-up and the line above will execute last and launch Kodi.<br>
 Reboot your RPI3 _(sudo reboot now)_.
-Kodi should launch automatically at the end of boot-up.
+Kodi should launch automatically at the end of boot-up.<br>
+If at some point you want to go to the Linux desktop, you can always click on the Power Options button at the top left of the screen and click on "Exit".
+This will exit the Kodi application.
 <br><br>
 <img src="/images/kodi.jpg" width="750">